HuantWang/PROM/AE.md

 ```
 ## Step 1.
 Train the underlying model

-This problem develops a model to determine the optimal OpenCL GPU thread coarsening factor for performance optimization.
+This problem involves developing a model to determine the optimal OpenCL GPU thread coarsening factor for performance optimization.
 Following the original paper, an ML model predicts a coarsening factor (ranging from 1 to 32) for a test OpenCL kernel, where 1 indicates no coarsening.
-Following the setup of  the DeepTune, we train and test the models using the labeled dataset  from them, comprising 17 OpenCL kernels from three benchmark  suites across four GPU platforms.
+Following the setup of DeepTune, we train and test the models on their labeled dataset, which includes 17 OpenCL kernels from three benchmark suites across four GPU platforms (this minimal working example runs on the Titan platform).

-we train the baseline model using  leave-one-out cross-validation, which involves training the baseline model on 16 OpenCL kernels and testing on another one.
+We train the baseline model using leave-one-out cross-validation, where the model is trained on 16 OpenCL kernels and tested on the remaining one.
 #### Training dataset and calibration dataset partitioning

 ```
 !bash ae_tu.sh
+# import sys
+# print(sys.version)
+# print(sys.executable)
+# !conda info --env

 import os
+import sys

 os.environ["TOKENIZERS_PARALLELISM"] = "false"

-import sys
 sys.path.append('/cgo/prom/PROM')
 sys.path.append('../case_study/Thread/')
 sys.path.append('/cgo/prom/PROM/src')
 sys.path.append('/cgo/prom/PROM/thirdpackage')

-from Magni_utils import ThreadCoarseningMa,Magni,make_predictionMa,make_prediction_ilMa
+from Magni_utils import ThreadCoarseningMa, Magni, make_predictionMa, make_prediction_ilMa
-from Thread_magni import load_magni_args_notebook,load_magni_args
+from Thread_magni import load_magni_args_notebook, load_magni_args
 from src.prom.prom_util import Prom_utils

 print("Starting to partition the training and calibration datasets...")

 # Load necessary arguments for the program, related to model configuration or runtime settings
-# args = load_magni_args_notebook()
 args = load_magni_args()
 seed_value = int(args.seed)

-# Initialize a thread coarsening model object for the Magni model
+# Initialize a thread coarsening model using the approach in Magni et al
 prom_thread = ThreadCoarseningMa(model=Magni())

-# Define the path to the dataset and the target platform (here, "Tahiti" refer to a GPU architecture or hardware)
+# Define the path to the dataset and the target platform (here, "Tahiti" refers to a GPU architecture or hardware)
 dataset_path = "../../benchmark/Thread"
 platform = "Tahiti"

-# Perform data partitioning for training, validation, and testing.
+# Perform data partitioning for training, validation, and testing
-# The method 'data_partitioning' returns the split data, including features (X) and labels (y)
+# returns the split data, including features (X) and labels (y)
-# Additionally, it returns calibration data and indices for each partition (train, validation, and test).
+# returns calibration data and indices for each partition (train, validation, and test).
-# Args could contain hyperparameters or settings used during data partitioning (such as shuffle, split ratios, etc.)
+# args can contain data partitioning hyperparameters (such as shuffle, split ratios, etc.)

-X_cc, y_cc,train_x, valid_x, test_x, train_y, valid_y, test_y, \
-        calibration_data,cal_y,train_index, valid_index, test_index,y,X_seq,y_1hot=\
-            prom_thread.data_partitioning(dataset_path,platform=platform,mode='train', calibration_ratio=0.1,args=args)
+split_data = prom_thread.data_partitioning(
+    dataset_path, platform=platform, mode='train', calibration_ratio=0.1, args=args
+)
+(

-# 'X_cc', 'y_cc' : The coarsened features and labels (thread coarsening context)
-# 'train_x', 'valid_x', 'test_x' : Training, validation, and testing features (input data)
+    X_cc, y_cc,               # The coarsened features and labels (thread coarsening context) train_x, valid_x, test_x, # Training, validation, and testing features (input data)
-# 'train_y', 'valid_y', 'test_y' : Training, validation, and testing labels (output data)
+    train_y, valid_y, test_y, # Training, validation, and testing labels (output data)
-# 'calibration_data', 'cal_y' : Calibration data and labels, for model tuning or confidence calibration
-# 'train_index', 'valid_index', 'test_index' : Indexes for the split datasets (training, validation, test)
-# 'y', 'X_seq', 'y_1hot' : Other data representations (e.g., one-hot encoding, sequence features/labels)
+    calib_data, calib_y,      # Calibration data and labels, for model tuning or confidence calibration train_index, valid_index, test_index, # Indexes for the split datasets (training, validation, test) y, X_seq, y_1hot          # Other data representations (e.g., one-hot encoding, sequence features/labels)
+) = split_data

 print("Data splitting process completed!")
 ```